vinkla/laravel-shield/README.md

 #### HTTP Basic Auth Credentials

 The user credentials which are used when logging in with HTTP basic authentication.
-You may consider adding this to your env file.
+You may consider adding these parameters to your environment file.

 ## License